IssyBizzy/atlas-web-development/README.md

 - What is the DOM
 - What is an element / tag
 - What is an attribute
-Another reason for this project is to go through the process of being given information that i will need to interpret and create a webpage based of off, just like in the workforce.
+Another reason for this project is to go through the process of being given information that i will need to interpret and create a webpage based off of the information, just like in the workforce.

 ### [Isaac's SmileSchool Webpage](https://dtbissy.github.io/atlas-web-development/css_advanced/index.html)